BobWu1998/Vision-Language-on-Roomba/README.md

     ```
     This command echoes the topic battery/charge_ration, which prints the current charge of the robot in a percent format.

-## Get the roomba take in a series of discrete actions
+## Get the roomba to take a series of discrete actions
 To move the Roomba with a series of actions, we need to follow a similar procedure in the Turtlesim movement tutorial: https://wiki.ros.org/turtlesim/Tutorials/Moving%20in%20a%20Straight%20Line

 1. Create the package